RetroReversing/retroReversing/pages/nes/NESDevkitHardware.md

   - /official-nes-devkit/
 ---

 The Nintendo `Famicom` was released in Japan on 15th July, 1983 at a price of 14,800 yen.
-It was one of the first consoles on the market that used the 6502 processor and so not many developers has experience creating games for it.
+Development for the machine was strictly controlled by Nintendo as they didn't want a repeat of the US "Video Game Crash" which they blamed on the lack of quality games.
 As such most of the games initially released for the platform were made by Nintendo itself, presumably on prototype NES hardware.

 Since Nintendo were very new to the video game market and saw themselves as creating most of the software that will run on the NES they did not make a specific development kit, or if they did it was very well hidden in the official Nintendo headquarters and no public information has been released on it.